Shannon-Yang/SYMoyaNetwork/Carthage/Checkouts/Moya/Readme.md

 )
 ```

-Note: If you are using **ReactiveMoya**, we are using [our own fork of ReactiveSwift](https://github.com/Moya/ReactiveSwift).
-This fork adds 2 commits to remove testing dependencies on releases (starting 6.1.0).
-This is to prevent Xcode Previews on Xcode 11/11.1 to build testing dependencies (FB7316430).
-If you don't want to use our fork, you can just add another dependency to your SPM package list: `git@github.com:ReactiveCocoa/ReactiveSwift.git` and it should fetch the original repository.

 Combine note: if you're using **CombineMoya**, make sure that you use Xcode 11.5.0
 or later.
 With earlier versions of Xcode you will have to manually add Combine as
 a weakly linked framework to your application target.